 - Water pressure Domestic hot water.
 The maximum water pressure is 10 bar.
 Provide adequate safeguards in the DHW circuit to ensure that the maximum pressure is NOT exceeded.
 The minimum water pressure to operate is 1 bar. - Water pressure Space heating/cooling circuit.
 The maximum water pressure is 3 bar (=0.3 MPa).
 Provide adequate safeguards in the water circuit to ensure that the maximum pressure is NOT exceeded.
 The minimum water pressure to operate is 1 bar (=0.1 MPa). - Water pressure Storage tank.
 The water inside the storage tank is not pressurized.
-Therefore a visual check of the water level in the storage tank has to be carried out annually. - Water temperature.
+Therefore, a visual check via level indicator on the storage tank must be carried out annually.

+Water temperature.
 All installed piping and piping accessories (valve, connections,...)
 MUST withstand the following temperatures:

-The following figure is an example and may NOT completely match your system layout
+The following figure is an example and may NOT completely match your system layout.

-- Storage tank Water quality.
+- () Maximum temperature for piping and accessories - Magnetic filter/dirt separator.
+If the indoor unit is connected to a heating system with radiators, steel pipes, or non-diffusion-proof floor heating pipes, it is necessary to install a magnetic filter/dirt separator into the return flow of the system.
+If the indoor unit is connected to a domestic cold water supply containing steel pipes, it is necessary to install a magnetic filter/dirt separator before the cold water connection. - Storage tank Water quality.
 Minimum requirements regarding the quality of water used to fill the storage tank: - Water hardness (calcium and magnesium, calculated as calcium carbonate): ≤3 mmol/l - Conductivity: ≤1500 (ideal: ≤100) μS/cm